Kaljurand/owl-verbalizer/README.txt

 ---+++ Not using the lexicon (and leaving the IRIs as they are)

-If the output-mode is "csv", then each ACE token is output on a separate line and morphological mappings are left to the user to be applied.
+If the output-mode is "csv", then each ACE token is output on a separate line and morphological mappings are left to the user to be applied after the verbalization.
 An example of csv-output is:

 ==
 pn_sg	http://www.example.org/story.owl#John